jonhue/notifications-rails/README.md

 ## Testing

 Tests are written with RSpec.
+Integration tests are located in `/spec`, unit tests can be found in `<module>/spec`.

 1. Fork this repository
 2. Clone your forked git locally